Logic-Constrained Shortest Paths for Flight Planning: An Algorithm for the Logic-Constrained Shortest Path Problem

-W.l.o.g., we assume $\form$ to be in \emph{conjunctive normal form} (CNF), i.e., $\form$ is a conjunction of \emph{clauses} and each clause is a disjunction of \emph{literals} $\lit \in \bigcup_{\vs\in\VS} \{\vs,\neg \vs\}$.
-This assumption is justified since any propositional formula can be transformed into a CNF in linear time using the Tseitin encoding \cite{Tseitin1983}.
+with $\lit_{ij} \in \bigcup_{\vs\in\VS} \{\vs,\neg \vs\} \, \forall j\in [k_i] \forall i\in [r]$.
+In the following, we assume $\form$ to be in \gls{cnf}.
+This assumption is justified since any propositional formula can be transformed into a \gls{cnf} in linear time using the Tseitin encoding \cite{Tseitin1983}.
 The resulting formula contains additional variables representing subformulae, but the size increase is linear w.r.t.\ the original size of $\form$.
-Indexing clauses with $I$ and the literals in a clause $i \in I$ with $J_i$, $\form$ can be written in set notation as
+The \gls{cnf} formula $\form$ can also be written in set notation as

 A set of literals $\trail \subseteq \bigcup_{\vs\in\VS} \{ \vs,\neg \vs \}$ is called an \emph{assignment} $\trail$ if it does not contain a contradiction, i.e., for all $\lit \in T$ we have $\neg \lit\not\in T$.
 An assignment assigns truth values to the variables $\VS$, i.e., $\vs\in\VS$ is \emph{assigned true} if $\vs \in \trail $ and \emph{assigned false} if $\neg \vs \in \trail$.
 If neither $\vs\in \trail$ nor $\neg \vs\in\trail$, the variable $\vs$ is called \emph{unassigned}.
 An assignment $\trail$ is \emph{complete} if it assigns all variables, i.e, $|\trail| = |\VS|$.